roheen781/Active-Northeast-Journeys/content/tours/Cycle-tour-Sikkim.md

 +++
-title = "Bicycle Tour of Sikkim & West Bengal" description = "The Monastic Trail Cycle tour in Sikkim & Bengal: 9 to 15 days" weight = "19"
+title = "Bicycle Tour of Sikkim & West Bengal" description = "The Monastic Trail: Cycle tour in Sikkim & Bengal | 9 to 15 days" weight = "19"

 tags = ["Moderate to Tough","Sikkim & Bengal"]